lsbmsb/lsbmsb.github.io/_posts/2021-01-03-Hello-World!.markdown

 oh, I have been wanting to write this for long, glad that I started now.
 I will be using this platform to write technical stuff.

 At the time of writing this post, I am interested in the concepts of ML/DL/AI, more in their theoretical foundations to sufficiently understand the concepts.
-Also, for some things I might also have hands on.
+Also, for some things I might have hands on.
 Professionally, I also have an experience in the kernel programming and debugging, specifically in the areas of file system, so I might as well post some kernel related stuff sporadically if not ever.

 Wish me luck!!